Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 }
 ```

-The code itself is quite tame, and should be familiar to most rustaceans, but
-that `unsafe` line should have caught your attention.
-We're using
-[slice::from_raw_parts()][from-raw-parts] to tell the compiler "here's a pointer
-to some an `i64` and a number of elements, can you just pretend it's an array
-for me?".
+Most of the code will be quite familiar, except for the
+[slice::from_raw_parts()][from-raw-parts].
+This is a function which takes a
+C-style array (pointer to the first element and a length) and turns it into a
+Rust-style slice.
+Notably, the slice doesn't own the data it points to, so when
+`numbers` goes out of scope and gets dropped, the original array won't be
+affected.

-We needed to add the `extern "C"` bit to the function signature to indicate
+The `extern "C"` bit in the function signature is important because it tells
+`rustc` to generate a function which uses the `"C"` calling convention. `pub`
-that the function will be exported and should use the "C" calling convention.
+is necessary to make sure the function is exported `pub`, and the
-The `#[no_mangle]` attribute tells the compiler to leave the function symbol as
+`#[no_mangle]` attribute prevents the usual name mangling so the linker can
-it is instead of mangling it (check out [name mangling][mangling] for more
+find the symbol `average` (check out [name mangling][mangling] for more
 details).

-> **Note:** Notice that I used `slice::from_raw_parts()` here to get a slice
-> instead of getting a `Vec` with `Vec::from_raw_parts()`.
-I'll leave it as an
-> exercise for the reader to figure out why (hint: who owns that chunk of
-> memory?)

-Obviously must be unsafe (hence the `unsafe` block), but what exactly could go
-wrong here?
-I'll try to list just a few ways you could end up having a bad
-time.
+There are several ways this innocent four-line `averages()` function could fail
+or violate memory safety, here are just a few:

-* The caller passes in a null pointer instead of a pointer to some valid array.
+* The caller passes in a null pointer instead of a pointer to a valid array.
   this leads to a segfault the moment you try to iterate over it because you
   don't own the memory at address 0.
 * The caller passes in a length which is longer than the actual array that was
   allocated.
-When you do your iteration you then start reading into array you
+When you do your iteration you then start reading into memory you
   don't own and either the OS will make you segfault (if you're lucky), or you
   read bytes from the next thing in memory.
 * The caller gives you a pointer to an array of floats (or bools, or structs,
-  or whatever). `slice::from_raw_parts()` doesn't do any type checking, so it'll
-  happily let you read in garbage (assuming you don't segfault).

-Now that we have a better idea of what *could* go wrong, lets compile this baby.
-Just for fun, lets make this example statically compiled.
+  or some other type which **isn't** an `i64`).
+Because the linker's job is to
+  hook up symbols with their call sites it doesn't (and can't) verify the
+  function signatures are correct.
+If a user accidentally declares `averages`
+  to take an array of `char`s, `slice::from_raw_parts()` will calculate
+  incorrect offsets and memory bounds and you'll probably end up trying to read
+  memory you don't own.

+Issues like these are important to keep in mind when writing `unsafe` rust,
+although they are probably quite familiar for people who've written C/C++ code
+before.

+Without further ado, lets compile the library.

 ```bash
 $ rustc --crate-type staticlib -o libaverages.a averages.rs